google-deepmind/mujoco/doc/APIreference.rst

    extern mjfTime mjcb_time;

 Installing this callback enables the built-in profiler, and keeps timing statistics in ``mjData.timer``.
-The return type is mjtNum, while the time units are up to the user. ``simulate.cc`` assumes the unit is 1 millisecond.
+The return type is mjtNum, while the time units are up to the user. :ref:`simulate.cc <saSimulate>` assumes the unit is 1 millisecond.
 In order to be useful, the callback should use high-resolution timers with at least microsecond precision.
 This is because the computations being timed are very fast.

 .. _mjcb_act_dyn: